yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 I'll be live-blogging Turi's 2016 Data Science Summit in San Francisco, CA. Hopefully my notes are relatively easy to understand!

+These notes along with the tutorials I worked on at the conference can also be found <a href="https://github.com/yorktronic/data-science-summit-2016-san-francisco/" target="_blank">in this repo</a>
+on my GitHub.

 ***Note: Turi was formerly known as Dato, creators of SFrame and GraphLab Create***

 # Table of Contents #